-Makinie Fortino, LMFT – President, Founder & Treasurer
+Makinie Fortino, LMFT – President, Founder & CEO

-Makinie Fortino is the Founder and President of DMHS: Deconstructing the Mental Health System, Inc.
+Makinie Fortino (she/her/hers) is the Founder and President of DMHS: Deconstructing the Mental Health System, Inc.

-In addition to working full time for RTC, and being the founder of a Nonprofit, Makinie also owns a part-time private practice serving individuals, and specialize in processing racial trauma, navigating the workplace as BIPOC, relationship dynamics, family life cycles, anxiety, and depression.
+In January of 2022 Makinie expanded her part-time practice, Makinie Therapy LLC, to full-time serving individuals, and specialize in processing racial trauma, navigating the workplace as BIPOC, relationship dynamics, family life cycles, anxiety, and depression.

-Ukandu Soverall joins the DMHS team with a wealth of experience in education and mental health.
+Ukandu Soverall (he/him/his) joins the DMHS team with a wealth of experience in education and mental health.
+Ukandu is in the U.S. Navy.
 He is a graduate of Saint Vincent College earning his Masters of Science in Education Counseling in 2015 and Bachelors of Psychology in 2012.
 At Saint Vincent College, he was employed as an Assistant to Multicultural Student life for two years before being named the Interim Assistant Director of Multicultural Student Life for the 2016-2017 academic school year.

 To compliment his school experience he worked for three years in Mental Health as a crisis tech in the Emergency Room and as staff on an inpatient adolescent mental health unit.
 For two years he was a member of the Restorative Justice Practices team for Miami Dade County School district with helping to implement Restorative Practices across the district.

-Ukandu currently serves as a School Counselor for Miami Dade County Public Schools.
-When he is not working in a social service-related role he is usually coaching in some capacity.
-Presently he serves as a youth coach with the Junior Dolphin’s and volunteers as a coach with Grace Given another Non-Profit organization.
+Ukandu served as a School Counselor for Miami Dade County Public Schools.
+He also served as a youth coach with the Junior Dolphin’s and volunteers as a coach with Grace Given another Non-Profit organization.